Relative vs Absolute Poverty: Why and How To Measure Poverty

 Better times ahead?
 The rise of relative poverty

 Since 2000 however things finally started to look better, except that the statistics on the extent of urban poverty are totally biased and don't count millions of people.
 A new kind of poverty – a relative one – has risen, hidden in the shade of the successful fight against absolute poverty.
-As you can see everything is intertwined: urban poverty, statistics, definitions, etc… Political motives but also lack of rigorous and consistent monitoring play are the main problems causing this bias.
+As you can see everything is intertwined: statistics, definitions, lines etc… Political motives but also lack of rigorous and consistent monitoring play are the main problems causing this bias.

 Corrupt poverty lines

 Poverty lines like the World Bank’s 1$-a-day line are used to set a level below which people are considered to be in extreme poverty.
 However, everywhere in the world governments have come up with their own absolute poverty lines.
 Why would they do that?
 This shows two things: